Kymeta raises $85.2 million led by Bill Gates to speed growth of its satellite-cellular antenna tech – TechCrunch

 The company’s tech is electronically steered and requires no moving parts to operate, which is a huge advantage over traditional satellite reception dishes — particularly in applications like on aircraft, on ships and in other transportation methods where having a satellite dish attached to the outside of your vehicle doesn’t make any sense or is impossible.

-Kymeta’s tech also has significant potential advantages when it comes to working with the new generation of low Earth orbit communications satellite constellations the are coming online today and in the near future.
-Because of the dynamic nature of its flat panel antennas, it can track and adjust position when maintaining connection with these satellites as they move across the sky – a task that requires more flexibility when compared to maintaining connections with the large, fixed-position geostationary communications satellites that form the backbone of legacy satellites internet networks.
+Kymeta’s tech also has significant potential advantages when it comes to working with the new generation of low Earth orbit communications satellite constellations that are coming online today and in the near future.
+Because of the dynamic nature of its flat-panel antennas, it can track and adjust position when maintaining connection with these satellites as they move across the sky — a task that requires more flexibility when compared to maintaining connections with the large, fixed-position geostationary communications satellites that form the backbone of legacy satellites internet networks.